rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 #### 2016

-**[1.6] — Libcore** Libcore is a subset of the standard library that only contains APIs that don't require allocation or operating system level features .
-The stabilisation of libcore brought the ability to compile Rust was one of the first major steps towards Rust's support for embedded systems development.
+**[1.6] — Libcore** Libcore is a subset of the standard library that only contains APIs that don't require allocation or operating system level features.
+The stabilisation of libcore brought the ability to compile Rust with no allocation or operating system dependency was one of the first major steps towards Rust's support for embedded systems development.

 **[1.10] — C ABI Dynamic Libraries** The `cdylib` crate type allows Rust to be compiled as a C dynamic library, enabling you to embed your Rust projects in